What are Reach's beliefs?

 Do you have members?

 We currently do not have a membership process, but we anticipate moving that direction in the future.
-Meanwhile, the best way to get involved is by joining a group, serving with your talent and time, and supporting the church financially (all things our leaders absolutely practice as well).
+Meanwhile, the best way to get involved is by getting involved in a group, serving with your talent and time, and supporting the church financially (all things our leaders absolutely practice as well).

 Who are your church's leaders?